-The same is true for baby boomers and millennials, who are the ones in the age groups doing real estate transactions.
+The same is true for baby boomers and millennials in the age groups doing real estate transactions.

-So, to me, the winner is YouTube Shorts, but this concept still needs to prove how well it will perform in the near future since it’s still in the beginning stages.
+So, the winner is YouTube Shorts, but this concept still needs to prove how well it will perform in the near future since it’s still in the beginning stages.